CoMelSinger: Discrete Token-Based Zero-Shot Singing Synthesis With Structured Melody Control and Guidance: Conclusion

 \subsection{Ablation Study}

 \paragraph{Component Analysis}

 To assess the contribution of each component in CoMelSinger, we perform ablation studies by systematically disabling key modules.
 Table~\ref{tab:ablation} reports results on four objective metrics: MCD, F0-RMSE, SingMOS, and SECS.
+In particular, the configuration “w/o CL + SVT” corresponds to the MaskGCT-based SVS baseline, where the S2A module is fine-tuned without explicit melody control or prosody disentanglement.
 Removing the entire coarse-to-fine contrastive learning (CL) framework leads to substantial degradation across all metrics, indicating reduced pitch accuracy and speaker consistency.
 This highlights the importance of contrastive objectives in disentangling pitch from timbre and improving input–output alignment.

 To isolate the effects of each contrastive branch, we further ablate sequence contrastive learning (SCL) and frame-level contrastive learning (FCL) individually.
 Excluding SCL moderately affects MCD and SECS, suggesting its role in maintaining global speaker identity.
 In contrast, removing FCL causes a larger drop in F0-RMSE and SingMOS, confirming its effectiveness in modeling fine-grained pitch details and promoting melodic continuity.
 These results validate the hierarchical design of our contrastive learning framework.